LongSpec: Long-Context Lossless Speculative Decoding with Efficient Drafting and Verification: Experimental Results of EAGLE and Token Recycling on Long-Context Speculative Decoding

-In Table~\ref{tab:eagle}, we compare the average acceptance length $\tau$ and decoding speed (tokens/s) for three models under four settings: the baseline PyTorch implementation from HuggingFace (``Vanilla HF''), the same model with \texttt{Flash Attention} (``Vanilla FA''), EAGLE (trained with anchor offset indices and inference with HuggingFace), and our LongSpec with hybrid tree attention.
+In Table~\ref{tab:eagle}, we compare the average acceptance length $\tau$ and decoding speed (tokens/s) for two models under four settings: the baseline PyTorch implementation from HuggingFace (``Vanilla HF''), the same model with \texttt{Flash Attention} (``Vanilla FA''), Token Recycling~\citep{luo2025turning} (``TR'', a SoTA retrieval-based method), EAGLE~\citep{li2024eagle} (trained with anchor offset indices and inference with HuggingFace), and our LongSpec with hybrid tree attention.
 Across five datasets (GovReport, QMSum, MultiNews, LCC, and RB-P), Vanilla HF's decoding speeds are limited between 14 and 30 tokens/s, while switching to \texttt{Flash Attention} boosts speeds to about 50 tokens/s, a more than 2.5$\times$ speedup.

 EAGLE extends the acceptance length to around 2 and achieves 26–40 tokens/s, yielding a 30–50\% speedup over Vanilla HF.
 However, because EAGLE cannot leverage \texttt{Flash Attention}, its decoding speed remains substantially below that of Vanilla FA in every setting.
+As for TR, while it extends the acceptance length to around 3 (far larger than EAGLE) and achieves moderate acceleration on many tasks, it consistently underperforms LongSpec across the board.

 In contrast, our LongSpec with hybrid tree attention achieves much higher decoding speeds of about 100 tokens/s across all models and datasets.
 This demonstrates that EAGLE’s incompatibility with \texttt{Flash Attention} fundamentally limits its decoding performance.
 Our hybrid tree attention preserves compatibility with \texttt{Flash Attention}, thus unlocking substantially higher decoding speed, underscoring the importance of combining tree-structured attention with SoTA long-context inference techniques such as \texttt{Flash Attention}.